Raw Footage Delivery Standard Practices

 Intrigue Studios standard minimum fee for delivery of Raw Behind the Scenes Footage Only:

 The project files are the proprietary editing files that Intrigue Studios created throughout the production process.
-Project files are generally NOT available for delivery unless a specific arrangement is made in advance.
+Project files are generally NOT available for delivery.

 Summary of Licensing & Delivery Fees